A Nonparametric Maximum Likelihood Approach to Mixture of Regression: Introduction

+Our estimator $\hat{G}$ performs well without excessive overfitting despite being obtained by maximization over a very large class of probability measures.
+We prove that the estimated conditional density function $(x, y) \mapsto f_{x}^{\hat{G}}(y)$ approximates the true conditional density $(x, y) \mapsto f_{x}^{G^*}(y)$ with high accuracy when $G^*$ is compactly supported and $\sigma$ is known.
+Using loss functions based on squared Hellinger distance, we establish theoretical guarantees in both fixed and random design settings (Theorems \ref{mainthem} and \ref{them:randomdesign_predictionerror}).
+These results demonstrate that our fully nonparametric approach effectively estimates $G^*$ while achieving near-parametric rates for conditional density estimation.
+For random designs, we also prove $\hat{G}$ is consistent for $G^*$ with their Lévy-Prokhorov distance converging to zero in probability as $n \rightarrow \infty$.

 The remainder of this paper is organized as follows.
-In Section~\ref{section:existenceandcomputation}, we discuss the existence and computation of NPMLE.
-In Section~\ref{section:hellinger_distance_bound}, we present our theoretical results on the accuracy of the NPMLE.
-In Section~\ref{section:experimental}, we provide experimental results including simulation studies and real data analysis.
-All these experimental results can be replicated with the code and data available at \url{https://github.com/hanshengjiang/npmle\_git}.
-In Section \ref{section:nonlinear}, we argue that our methodology can also be used for the more general case of mixtures of nonlinear regression models.
-Proofs of all our theorems are given in Section \ref{allproofs}.
+Section~\ref{section:existenceandcomputation} discusses existence and computation of the NPMLE.
+Section~\ref{section:hellinger_distance_bound} contains our theoretical results on the accuracy of the NPMLE.
+Section~\ref{section:experimental} contains experimental results including simulation studies and real data analysis.
+Section \ref{section:conclusions} discusses issues naturally connected to our main results.
+Proofs of all our results are in Section \ref{allproofs} of the supplement.
+The supplement also contains two tables (see Section \ref{subsec:detailed_coef}) showing the results of simulations in Sections \ref{sec:sinusoid_simulation} and \ref{sec:changepoint_simulation}.